George A. Spadoro

-George A. Spadoro is an American Democratic Party politician who served three terms as Mayor of Edison, and two terms in the New Jersey General Assembly, where he represented the 18th Legislative District.
+George A. Spadoro (born March 27, 1948) is an American Democratic Party politician who served three terms as Mayor of Edison, and two terms in the New Jersey General Assembly, where he represented the 18th Legislative District.

 Early life and education

-George A. Spadoro was born on March 27, 1948, in Jersey City, New Jersey.
+Spadoro was born in Jersey City, New Jersey.
 After moving to Edison, New Jersey he attended J. P. Stevens High School and graduated in 1966.

 He attended college at the University of Connecticut for 4 years, where he served as chairman of the student senate and vice president of the student government.
 He graduated with his Bachelor of Arts in 1970.
 Spadoro then continued on to the University of California Hastings College of Law, where he named to the Hastings Law Journal, was elected student government president of the Associated Students of Hastings (ASH) and served as an ex officio member of the law school board of governors.

 As ASH president, Spadoro worked to implement a number of programs, such as The Placement Policy Committee, which was designed to aid the director in expanding job placement services for Hastings graduates and other operational difficulties.

 He also developed and implemented the Judicial Clerkship Committee to assist students in determining the educational and career advantages of a post-graduate Judicial clerkship.
 At the same time he obtained assistance for this program from individual members of the Hastings Faculty.
 Another program Spadoro worked to develop and implement was The California Supreme Court Externship Program, which allowed for a carefully selected student to spend a considerable part of a full semester working as a judicial clerk under the auspices of a California Supreme Court judge.

 George Spadoro graduated University of California Hastings College of Law with a J.D. in 1973.